- Home

 Any person, who violates any provision of this bylaw, or regulations, permits, or administrative orders issued hereunder, shall be punished by a fine of not more than $300.
 Each day or portion thereof during which a violation continues, or unauthorized fill or other alteration remains in place, shall constitute a separate offense, and each provision of the bylaw, regulations, permits, or administrative orders violated shall constitute a separate offense.

-XI.
-Burden of Proof
+Burden of Going Forward and Burden of Proof

 The applicant for a permit shall have the burden of proving by a preponderance of the credible evidence that the work proposed in the application will not have unacceptable significant or cumulative effect upon the resource area values protected by this bylaw.
 Failure to provide adequate evidence to the Commission supporting this burden shall be sufficient cause for the Commission to deny a permit or grant a permit with conditions.

-XII.
 Appeals

 A decision of the Commission shall be reviewable in the Superior Court in accordance with G.L.
 Ch.
 249~4

-XIII.
 Relationship to the Wetlands Protection Act

 This bylaw is adopted under the Home Rule Amendment of the Massachusetts Constitution and the Home Rule statutes, independent of the Wetlands Protection Act (G.L.
 Ch.
-131) and Regulations (310 CMR 10) hereunder.
+131) and Regulations (310 CMR 10.00) hereunder.

-XIV.
 Severability

 The invalidity of any section or provision of this bylaw shall not invalidate any other section or provision thereof, nor shall it invalidate any permit or determination, which previously has been issued.

-Amendments - Warrant article Number 21 from 2002 meeting " To see if the Town will vote to approve the Dighton Conservation Commission proposal changes in the following paragraph of its bylaws from: Any person who violates any provision of this bylaw, or regulations, permits, or administrative orders issued hereunder, shall be punished by a fine or not more than $300.
+Amendments - Warrant article # 21 from 2002 meeting " To see if the Town will vote to approve the Dighton Conservation Commission proposal changes in the following paragraph of its bylaws from: Any person who violates any provision of this bylaw, or regulations, permits, or administrative orders issued hereunder, shall be punished by a fine or not more than $300.
 Each day or portions thereof during which a violation continues, or unauthorized fill or other alteration remains in place, shall constitute a separate offense, and each provision of the bylaw, regulations, permits, or administrative orders violated shall constitute a separate offense.
 To read as follows: Any person, who violates any provision of this bylaw, or regulations, permits, or administrative orders issued hereunder, shall be punished by a fine of $300.
 Each day or portion thereof during which a violation continues, or unauthorized fill or other alteration remains in place, shall constitute a separate offense, and each provision of the bylaw, regulations, permits, or administrative orders violated shall constitute a separate offense.
 The purpose of this change is to comply with the recommendations made by the Office of the Attorney General, or act thereon.